FAQ Category: Lake Shore Boulevard East Project

 It’s important to note that the traffic study that informed our Traffic Management Plan looked at a very large area of the city – because we know that construction on key traffic routes has impacts far beyond our construction zone.
 In fact, without any mitigations, this work could jam up the entire network.
 Our plan identified ways to keep traffic moving across this entire network.
 Even with our mitigations in place, we can expect congestion at some locations.

-For more in-depth questions and answers about traffic and congestion, including on specific streets, please see the Q & A from the December 2021 Councillor’s Townhall.
+For more in-depth questions and answers about traffic and congestion, including on specific streets, please see the Questions and Answers from the December 2021 Councillor’s Townhall.